larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # but in the US pc104 is the default.
 Check what model you use beforehand.
 localectl set-x11-keymap no pc105

+# one issue with kde is that it neither
+respects nor inherits system level keymaps. it uses its own system for this. so in order to not boot into a system with us keymap and having to manually change it in system settings you have to also do this:

+# create config folder and
+the keymap config file
+mkdir -p /home/lars/.config
+nano /home/lars/.config/kxkbrc

+# Put this in the file:

+[Layout]
+LayoutList=no
+Use=true
+VariantList=

+# Save, then fix ownership:

+chown -R lars:lars /home/lars/.config
+chmod 644 /home/lars/.config/kxkbr

 ```

 ### 4.4 Set Hostname and Hosts